FahadRS/electron-sqllite3/README.md

 [![Tweet][twitter-badge]][twitter]

 # Introduction

-Bootstrap and package your project with Angular 12 and Electron 13 (Typescript + SASS + Hot Reload) for creating Desktop applications.
+This is Electron Sample with Angualr and Sqlite3 Bootstrap and package your project with Angular 12 and Electron 13 (Typescript + SASS + Hot Reload) for creating Desktop applications.

 Currently runs with: